 It is also imperative that employment and progression be based squarely on merit.
-Although academic qualifications matter (and are required for certain positions), the suitability of candidates for their positions must be the determining factor in their appointment or promotion.
-For this reason, an entrance exam could be used to vet new recruits as to ther aptitudes.
+Although academic qualifications matter (and should be required for certain positions), the suitability of candidates for their positions must be the determining factor in their appointment or promotion.
+For this reason, the entrance exam mentioned above could be used to vet new recruits as to their aptitudes.
 For career progression, relevant, well-thought-out development programmes can be provided and used as a metric.
 These may be academic or practical; one public servant mentioned the importance of accurately recording the proceedings of meetings as a skill that is often absent.